holyaustin/museum3-base/README.md

 ### 2. Short description about the project

-MUSEUM 3 is a Web3 museum with zero-knowledge proof that is a digital platform where users can explore and interact with various exhibits or collections while maintaining privacy through zero-knowledge proofs.
+MUSEUM 3 is a Web3 museum which is a digital platform where users can explore and interact with various exhibits or collections while maintaining privacy through zero-knowledge proofs.
 Zero-knowledge proofs allow users to verify information without revealing the actual data, ensuring anonymity and security.
 Visitors to the museum could navigate through galleries, view artifacts, and engage with multimedia content, all while their identities and interactions remain confidential.

 ### 3. Discord and Telegram username for the team’s person of contact

-discord old - holyaustin#3735

 discord new - holyaustin